Locs you have cut off can be easily reattached, the process is long but you can Reattach Dreads if you don’t want to go back locking phase again

 Reattaching dreadlocks are getting more popular these days, one of my closes friend cut off her dreads because she wanted a change.
-However, after wearing braids for a month, she missed her dreads and reattach them.
+However, after wearing braids for a month, she missed her hair and reattach dreads.
 When she was finished, it looks so amazing and if you meet her, you wouldn’t notice any difference.

 - Start with a clean set of hair, you’ll need to wash the dreads.

 - Take the dread and spread out the loose hair to the top.